spdx/spdx-3-model/model/AI/Vocabularies/PresenceType.md

 ## Summary

-Categories of presence or absence
+Categories of presence or absence.

 ## Description

-This type is used to indicate if a given field is present or absent or unknown
+This type is used to indicate if a given field is present or absent or unknown.

 ## Metadata

-- name: SensitivePersonalInformationType
+- name: PresenceType

 ## Entries

-- yes: Indicates presence of the field
+- yes: Indicates presence of the field.
-- no: Indicates absence of the field
+- no: Indicates absence of the field.
-- noassertion: Describes no assertion.
-In other words, unknown.
+- noassertion: Makes no assertion about the field.